sudocrystal/scc-compsci/tutor-tips.md

   - For example, if a student is trying to make a loop that prints the numbers 1-10, use a "sandbox" to show them how to write a loop that runs from 0-5.
 Explain to them how the loop works and have them explain it back to you.
 Then ask them, "how could we change this loop to run for 1-10?" ("Which part of the loop controls what the starting value is?", "Which part of the loop controls when the loop ends?", ...)
 - Make sure the student is the one actually doing the work (i.e. Don't just take over!
 Let the student "drive" the keyboard.)
 - When possible, answer questions with questions.
   - For example: The student asks "How do I make this repeat 5 times?".
-Respond with ""
+Respond with "What makes this other loop run 10 times?" or "What parts of this syntax change in different versions of the loop you have seen?"

 ## Be a good listener